morpho-org/morpho-v1-optimizers-vaults/README.md

 make test PROTOCOL=compound
 ```

-or to run only a specific set of tests of a specific protocol (e.g. for Morpho-Aave V2):
+Or to run only a specific set of tests of a specific protocol (e.g. for Morpho-Aave V2):

 ```bash
 make c-TestSupplyVault PROTOCOL=aave-v2
 ```

-or to run an individual test of a specific protocol (e.g. for Morpho-Aave V2):
+Or to run an individual test of a specific protocol (e.g. for Morpho-Aave V2):

 ```bash
 make s-testShouldDepositAmount PROTOCOL=aave-v2